liu-lei98/liu-lei98.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "draw"
+title: "机械制图"
 collection: teaching
-type: " "
+type: "Workshop"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2015-spring-teaching-1
-venue: " "
+venue: "University 1, Department"
-date:
+date: 2015-01-01
-location: " "
+location: "City, Country"
 ---

-机械制图 2024 秋
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======